 - What is the major obstacle/challenge/opportunity that the Common Fund should address?
 Why is now the right time to address this topic?

 - What would the goals of the program be?

 - Why is a trans-NIH strategy needed to achieve these goals?

 - What initiatives might form the strategic plan for this topic?

 - If a Common Fund program on this topic achieved its objectives, what would be the impact?

-Ideas emerging from Phase 1 strategic planning activities were reviewed by NIH leadership and then referred to the Council of Councils for concept clearance in the Winter of 2016.
-Three concepts were cleared and will soon undergo Phase 2 planning, for a potential launch in FY 2018 or beyond (pending availability of funds).
+Ideas emerging from Phase 1 strategic planning activities were reviewed by NIH leadership and then referred to the Council of Councils for concept clearance in the winter of 2016.
+Three concepts were cleared and underwent Phase 2 planning.
+In late 2016, NIH Leadership selected two new programs for launch in fiscal year 2018.
 These programs may change in nature or scope depending on scientific opportunities and/or available funding.
-Programs currently under consideration are:
+New FY2018 programs are:

-Mechanisms of Fatigue: The goals of the Mechanisms of Fatigue program would be to determine whether molecular, cellular, or imaging signatures of fatigue can be defined; if so, the program would identify molecular triggers of fatigue and determine how this condition is resolved by rest in healthy individuals.
+A third program under consideration, Mechanisms of Fatigue, will undergo further planning to be considered as a potential Common Fund program in future years.
+The tentative goal of this program would be to determine whether molecular, cellular, or imaging signatures of fatigue can be defined; if so, the program would identify molecular triggers of fatigue and determine how this condition is resolved by rest in healthy individuals.
 This would then provide the foundation necessary to understand why fatigue fails to resolve in the presence of disease/disorders/aging.
 Data from these studies would be made available in a public database and would be expected to catalyze research in this area for years to come.

 As each Common Fund program is unique, the implementation of each program varies.
 To read more about the currently supported Common Fund programs, see Common Fund Programs.